 Nektar++ tries to download the appropriate ThirdParty libraries.
 However if the download protocols are restricted on your computer this may fail leading to the error "'CMake Error: Problem extracting tar".
-These libraries are available from http://www.nektar.info/thirdparty/ and can be downloaded directly into the \$NEKTAR_HOME/ThirdParty directory mpirun -np 4 IncNavierStokesSolver Cyl.xml
+These libraries are available from and can be downloaded directly into the \$NEKTAR_HOME/ThirdParty directory